AndyK888/AmazonApp2/amazon-app/README.md

   - Sortable columns
   - Resizable rows and columns
   - Context menu for additional operations
+- **Inventory Management**
+  - Editable table for managing product inventory
+  - Real-time updates as changes are made
+  - Add new inventory items with a single click
+  - View total item count at a glance
+  - Simple, intuitive interface for all experience levels
+  - Context menu for advanced operations
 - **Duplicate SKU Resolution**
   - Detection of duplicate SKUs in uploaded files
   - Interactive interface for resolving duplicate entries